Getting started with Trento Premium #

 sudo zypper remove trento-agent

-Any SUSE customer, with a registered SUSE Linux Enterprise Server for SAP Applications 15 (SP1 or higher) distribution, experiencing an issue with Trento Premium, can report the problem in the SUSE Customer Center under SUSE Linux Enterprise Server for SAP Applications 15 and component trento.
+Any SUSE customer, with a registered SUSE Linux Enterprise Server for SAP Applications 15 (SP3 or higher) distribution, experiencing an issue with Trento, can report the problem either directly in the SUSE Customer Center or through the corresponding vendor, depending on their licensing model.
+Problems must be reported under SUSE Linux Enterprise Server for SAP Applications 15 and component trento.

 For issues with a particular Trento Agent, or a component discovered by a particular Trento Agent, also provide the following: